 Architecture and Urbanism

-The understanding and interpretation of the concepts and principles of Architecture and Urbanism;
+Understand and interpret of the concepts and principles of Architecture and Urbanism;

 Ana Catarina Pinto de Sousa da Cruz Lopes, Armando Manuel Sequeira Nunes Antão